erikv30/pokemon-search-v2/README.md

-React app using PokeAPI and axios
+React app using PokeAPI and
+axios
+lodash
+react-redux
+redux
+redux-thunk redux-devtools-extension

 and for hosting gh pages